 Causeway Coast and Glens Borough Council operates a system of standing orders for the regulation of the proceedings of the Council and Council business.
-Standing Orders were revised twice during 2022/2023 which resulted in two amendments being made.
+Standing Orders were revised once during 2024/2025 which resulted in one amendment being made to The Protocol for The Operation of The Planning Committee (Annex D).
 Council also adopted the revised scheme of allowances for members during the year.

 The Standing Orders are included within the Council's Constitution.
 A Council is required, under section 2 of the Local Government Act (Northern Ireland) 2014, to prepare and keep up to date a Constitution.
 Causeway Coast and Glens Borough Council adopted a new Constitution on 22nd September 2015.
 This Constitution governs how the Council operates, how decisions are made, and the procedures which are to be followed to ensure efficiency, transparency and accountability to local people.
 Some of these processes are required by the law, while others are a matter for the Council to choose.
 This is updated as and when required such as the revision of Standing Orders and the Scheme of Allowances.
-The Scheme of Delegation was approved by Council in November 2020, and the Council Constitution was also updated in April 2023.

 The Constitution is divided into sixteen Articles which set out the basic rules governing the Council's business.
 More detailed procedures and codes of practice are provided in separate Rules and Protocols within the document.
+The Council Constitution is regularly updated with the most recent review taking place in May 2025.